FireChickenProductivity/tic-tac-toe-game/Development.md

 3. Register this method with the callback handler in server.py using protocol_callback_handler.register_callback_with_protocol.
 The arguments are the type code for the protocol and the message handling function.

 # How to Add a New Command to the Client
-1. Go to the create_request Client method in client.py.

-2. Action and value are created by splitting input from the user using a single space.
-Value may be the empty string.
-Add an else if statement for if action matches the name of your command.

-3. If the value argument is valid, set the values variable and the type_code to appropriate values so that the client can send the correct message to the server.
-Values should be a list or tuple.
+1. Define a command handling function in commands.py that takes the client object and value, the command arguments as a string, as arguments.
+Return a string to indicate the presence of an error or a message to have it sent to the server.

+2. Add an appropriate command object definition to the create_commands function at the bottom of commands.py.
+This will include the name of the command, the handling function, and the help message text.

 # How to Make the Client Support Responding to a New Message Protocol
 1. If the protocol is not already defined and registered with the necessary protocol maps, see the instructions for defining a message protocol.